Highland Park Bowl

 • price 2 of 4

 If you’re going to take your date to a concert, there’s no better place to see a show than the Hollywood Bowl.
 During the lengthy summer season, watching a band or orchestra play under the stars makes for a romantic and special first date—and one that you can bring your own booze and snacks to.
-Even when there’s no show, you can still use the space as a public park (or work out together by hoofing it up and down the stairs).
+Even in the off-season when there’s no show, you can still use the space as a public park (or work out together by hoofing it up and down the stairs).

 Recommended